 Is German food good or bad?

-Most of Germany’s delicacies have captured the taste and palate of most of the world, mainly sausage, which is one of the nation’s staple foods.
-German cuisine is delicious as well as provides pleasant and full servings.
-The history and culture that craft the country’s meal can be delightfully tasted and seen in German food presentations.
+Many German meals have captured the taste and palate of most of the world.
+German cuisine is delicious and provides pleasant and full servings.
+The history and culture that craft the country’s cuisine can be delightfully tasted and seen in German food presentations.

 - Best Breweries in Cologne